-- 1. Prior work before today is necessary for the review to work well.
-Your review is to be as equitable as possible.
-Prior work facilitates the workload for today. - 2.
+- 1. Prior work before the review day is necessary for the review to work well.
+Your review is to be as equitable as possible. - 2.
 Questions about the programs should be addressed to the IHE representatives that are in attendance.
 They are here to clear up any confusion which helps to avoid work later for the IHE and the review team.
 The question/concern and IHE response may be written as a NOTE under the standard.
 If not present, you will be able to call them. - 3.
 Educator Preparation Programs (EPPs) have academic freedom to determine how to assess their programs and the standards.